 DAY 3 Sunday 16th

 A new route – the Bay Watch Tour!
-Today we go into Kendal itself in order to take the road which climbs out of the town to the summit of Scouts Scar (the opposite end to Friday), where we get views over the town to the Howgill Fells behind, and views of the Lakes hills ahead as we descend.
-We will go through the northern end of the Lyth Valley again on our way to Windermere where we take the ferry across the lake.
-The route now takes us through ‘Beatrix Potter Country’ and past the pretty Esthwaite Water on our way to Hawkshead, and a coffee stop on the east side of Coniston Water at Brantwood House.
+First we take the ferry across the lake just down the road from our hotel.
+The route now takes us through ‘Beatrix Potter Country’ and past the pretty Esthwaite Water before a loop through the extensive Grizedale Forest on our way to Hawkshead, and a coffee stop on the east side of Coniston Water at Brantwood House.

 From coffee we head south all the way down the lake.
 At the southern end we cross Friday’s route and head for the Duddon Estuary again.
 From Duddon Bridge we take the Corney Fell road but only for a short distance before we turn back towards the main road with wonderful views of the estuary ahead.
 Once on the main road we return to Duddon Bridge and this time head down the Furness Penninsula.
 We follow the coast down almost to Barrow in Furness before taking some very minor roads that cut across to the atmospheric ruins of Furness Abbey where we can have lunch.